Last updated on September 14th, 2023

 Regarding the disadvantages, the first thing is the cost.
 The card is becoming more and more expensive and it pays for itself only in that case when you go to many museums every day within a 5-day period.
 It can be difficult to do for many people as besides museums there are many other things to do in Istanbul.

-Second, if you are traveling with children younger than 8 years old, the museum pass renders useless in skipping lines for you, unless you get separate passes for children which they don’t even need to get inside the museum.
+Second, if you are traveling with a toddler or children younger than 8 years old, the museum pass renders useless in skipping lines for you, unless you get separate passes for children which they don’t even need to get inside the museum.

 Verdict – So Istanbul Museum Pass Worth the Money?